 The DSL15C also features a foot switchable gain channel that lets you switch between classic gain and ultra gain.
 Also present is a “deep switch” that gives your tone a bit of a low end boost.

-With all these features and a 12″ Celestial G12E speaker and built in reverb, the DSL15C captures the classic EL84 British sound in a tight little tone package for only $539.99.
+With all these features and a 12″ Celestial G12E speaker and built in reverb, the DSL15C captures the classic EL84 British sound in a tight little tone package.